 Short term lets in Scotland have been the subject of controversy for a while, with some arguing that the concentration of short term lets in certain areas is preventing property being bought and used as homes for local people.

-The Scottish Government has just announced increased powers for local authorities to regulate properties that are let out for short periods of time via Airbnb and other similar platforms.
-But how will these regulations work and what will the impact be on the local property and long term let market?
-We explain the background and the new rules below, and provide some insight into possible impacts on the market.
+In January 2020 the Scottish Government announced increased powers for local authorities to regulate properties that are let out for short periods of time via Airbnb and other similar platforms.
+But how will these regulations work and when will they be implemented?
+We explain the background and rules below, and provide some insight into possible impacts on the market.

 Scottish Government consultation on short term lets

 In 2019, the Scottish Government, launched a consultation on short term lets which ran from April to July.
 The results of the consultation were published in October 2019.

 The results revealed wide support for regulation with over 1,000 responses from communities, landlords and businesses raising several concerns about the effects of short term lets, including anti-social behaviour, safety features and impact on the housing market.

 Analysis of these results suggested that issues vary across the country with different problems in rural settings compared to Edinburgh, for example.